 In this film and Short Circuit 2 (1988), Johnny 5's voice is provided by puppeteer Tim Blaney.
 This casting decision was made due to the director's belief that real-time interaction with the robot prop would make the interaction seem more natural on-screen than if they edited Johnny's voice in during post-production.

 Major confusion occurred in India among fans when Hollywood movie Short Circuit was released in 1986.
 Many people who had seen the film thought that Fisher Stevens ( Who played the part of an Indian) was actually Bollywood actor Javed Jaffrey.
-This was due to Javed being a splitting image of Fisher Stevens, with his beard and round eye glasses.
+This was due to Javed being a spitting image of Fisher Stevens, with his beard and round eye glasses.
 Javed had just had his first release Mere Jung.
 In the film, he sported round eye glasses and a beard.
 When Short Circuit released in India, many thought Javed had acted in a Hollywood movie.
 It was only after Javed confirmed in interviews that another actor starred in that film that people finally knew the truth.

 There was a script for a possible third Short Circuit movie written in 1989 and rewritten in 1990, but it was found to be unsatisfactory by the producers, and the project was subsequently scrapped.
 According to Variety magazine in April of 2008, Dimension Films had bought the rights to make a third Short Circuit movie, in which the plot would involve a boy from a broken family meeting and befriending Number 5.
 It remains unclear however if this movie will be a sequel to the first two movies, or a remake of this movie.

 Fisher Stevens plays a character called Ben Jabituya, who has an exaggerated Indian accent and mannerisms.
 However he is not Indian.
 When asked where he is from, he responds Bakersfield, and that his ancestors are from Pittsburgh.